 Be cautious of sales pitches:

-Quite often people get trapped into clever sales tactics and sign a contract with general contractors.
-It is easy to get lured to avail discount by signing the contract today only.
-Usually, the motive behind such offers and schemes are to make you sign a contract in hurry or deposit the amount, without giving the opportunity to do your research.
+Often, people get trapped in clever sales tactics and sign a contract with general contractors.
+It is easy to get lured to avail discount by signing the agreement today.
+Usually, the motive behind such offers and schemes isis to make you sign a contract quickly or deposit the amount without allowing you to do your research.

 Get your contract in writing:

 Make sure to get every detail in writing for your home renovation contact.
-This should include, start and completion dates, the total cost, payment arrangements, your contractor’s license number, project description, names of parties involved and how to handle additional costs, if necessary.
-Ensure that all verbal promises made regarding construction and renovation work should be contained in the contract.
+This should include start and completion dates, the total cost, payment arrangements, your contractor’s license number, project description, parties’ names, and how to handle additional charges, if necessary.
+Ensure that all verbal promises regarding construction and renovation work are contained in the contract.

 Know what permits are required:

-Generally, for construction and home renovation work you require permits from the town or municipality.
-Find out what permits are needed and what regulations need to be followed before starting your renovation project.
-Remember, applying for and acquiring all necessary permits is the responsibility of the contractor and your renovation contract should specify all such details.
+Generally, you require permits from the town or municipality for construction and home renovation work.
+Find out what permits are needed and what regulations must be followed before starting your renovation project.
+Remember, applying for and acquiring all necessary permits is the contractor’s responsibility, and your renovation contract should specify all such details.

 Never make full payment or a large deposit in advance:

-Home renovation is essential from time to time but without proper planning, you may create a mess for yourself.
+Home renovation is essential occasionally, but without proper planning, you may create a mess for yourself.
 So, make sure to hire the best contractor.
-Going by the expression, “Prevention is better than cure,” it always better to do a little research.
+Going by the expression, “Prevention is better than cure,” it is always better to do a little research.